johnrizzo1/intuit/docs/tools_testing.md

 6. **NotesTool**: For managing notes
 7. **RemindersTool**: For managing reminders
 8. **HackerNewsTool**: For fetching stories from Hacker News
+9. **Desktop Automation**: For interacting with the operating system (e.g., clipboard functionality) - *Note: This functionality may be implemented as part of the MCP server tools*

 ## Testing the Tools